Brand-hungry LVMH seeks new niche as Vuitton flags

-PARIS Neverfull - the name of Louis Vuitton's best-selling handbag - sums up well its parent LVMH: even if it snapped up all of the world's last remaining independent luxury brands, it would still have room for more.
+PARIS Neverfull - the name of Louis Vuitton's best-selling handbag - sums up well its parent LVMH (LVMH.PA): even if it snapped up all of the world's last remaining independent luxury brands, it would still have room for more.

 The French group's insatiable appetite for acquisitions has been tolerated by investors while its cash cow Louis Vuitton, which contributes half of group profit, grew revenues at a rate of more than 10 percent in the past two decades.

 But this year Vuitton's sales growth halved as it failed to anticipate consumers' move away from logo-branded luxury goods, Chinese demand cooled and it put the brake on expansion.
-Uncertainty about the brand's future growth heightened further last week when a source close to LVMH (LVMH.PA) said Vuitton's star designer Marc Jacobs was leaving .
+Uncertainty about the brand's future growth heightened further last week when a source close to LVMH said Vuitton's star designer Marc Jacobs was leaving.

 With Vuitton in intensive care, investors are taking a harsher look at LVMH's other brands and growing concerned it will take years for them to provide alternative growth.